 Alexi Murdoch is a singer-songwriter.
 He was born in London and raised in Scotland, Greece and France then attended university in the United States in North Carolina, where he had heard there was good mountain countryside.
 He currently lives between New York and a small house on the remote west coast of Scotland where he spends his days writing and working on a small wooden sailing boat.

-In 2011 Murdoch will release his third recording, Towards the Sun.
+In 2011 Murdoch released his third recording, Towards the Sun.